-Holiday marketing is a process of taking intensified measures via different marketing channels to strike the attention of customers, in intention to both provide them with extra valuable offers and hugely increase the revenue on the threshold of the holidays.
+Holiday marketing is the process of taking intensified measures via different marketing channels to strike the attention of customers, to both provide them with extra valuable offers and hugely increase the revenue on the threshold of the holidays.

-- Shopping holidays become ritual.
-Ancient people used to spend holidays burning fire, singing songs and dancing, and immolating animals.
-Modern people are too busy for that, so they naturally replace it all with shopping holidays.
+- Shopping holidays are a ritual.
+Ancient people used to spend holidays making fires, singing songs and dancing, and sacrificing animals.
+Modern people are too busy for that, so they naturally replace it with shopping holidays.
 Holiday marketing is a crucial cultural phenomenon, though it may sound funny.

 - Upgrades marketing standards.
-The customers got used to the holiday brand competition on various battlefields — a search bar, an email inbox, SMS, and social media.
+Customers have gotten used to increased brand competition on various battlefields — a search bar, an email inbox, SMS, and social media.
 Holiday marketing taught people that they deserve more, so now they expect to be treated with an exceptional personalized buyer experience on holidays.
-Automatically, it heightens the demands of the brands’ quality, so they strive for the improvement.
+Automatically, it heightens the demands of the brands’ quality, so they strive for improvement.

 - Encourages acting creatively.
 Catching people’s attention during an intensive holiday period is a challenging task.
 The brands should push their creativity to its limits and come up with emotional, relevant content to endear savvy customers.

 - Provides customers and brands with mutual benefits.
-Holiday marketing brings outstanding discounts and gifts to the customers and, at the same time, rewards brands’ efforts with significant revenue and profile raising.
+Holiday marketing brings outstanding discounts and gifts to customers and, at the same time, rewards brands’ efforts with significant revenue and increased reputation.

-- Examines business’ ability to grow and adjust.
-Black Friday and Cyber Monday’s fever is a real test for the companies.
+- Tests the business’s ability to grow and adjust.
+Black Friday and Cyber Monday fever is a real test for companies.
 Taking part in these holidays is inevitable.
-Holidays test if brands are able to cope with the intensity of holiday marketing.
-It also indicates whether certain companies are flexible and adjustable enough to work it out.
+Holidays test if brands can cope with the intensity of holiday marketing.
+It also indicates whether individual companies are flexible and adjustable enough to work it out.

 Holidays can become a real hell for marketers unless they don’t know how to go with holiday marketing.